Gold Penguin Official Logo

 Best Tools To Detect AI Writing

 So how do you determine what percentage chance the context of a word has?
 Well for starters, you could use a few online tools.
-We wrote a larger article on how to detect AI content, but depending on what kind of writing you're checking you could use either GLTR or Originality.

-If you want to check academic, industry, or professional content (especially in mass) – look into Originality.
 Originality lets you check for AI, plagiarism, and gives you a percentage that it believes a block of text was written with AI.
+Check out our full review to see everything it can do.

 The Future of AI Writing & Content Detection

 Although a guest researcher at OpenAI revealed that they're developing a tool for "statistically watermarking the outputs of an AI text system."
 Whenever a system generates text, the tool would stamp an "unnoticeable secret signal" indicating where the text came from.
-If other companies follow suit, we might mitigate some of the ethical dilemmas raised by this new technology.

-Regardless, an unpredictable storm is on its way!
-Generative writing tools are only going to get more nuanced, more creative, and eventually more complex.
 For now, it's best to use your intuition combined with detection tools if you're skeptical.
 The next few years are going to be very interesting and fun to see what's in store.
 How long until artificial intelligence can seamlessly integrate with our society?
-Are we already there?
+We honestly might already be there.

 Written by Justin Gluska

-Justin is the founder of Gold Penguin, a business technology blog providing the latest news and tools in the artificial intelligence, business, and SaaS world.
-If it can help you make more money or save you time, he will write about it!
+Justin is the founder of Gold Penguin, a business technology blog that helps people start, grow, and scale their business using AI.
+The world is changing and he believes it's best to make use of the new technology that is starting to change the world.
+If it can help you make more money or save you time, he'll write about it!

 Subscribe